Marla is a self-employed entrepreneur, tinkerer, and classic over-thinker.

-- If you plan on painting the outside of the jar with acrylic paint, it is a good idea to rough up the surface a tiny bit using a high grit sandpaper to give the surface some tooth.
+- Use Sandpaper and Primer: If you plan on painting the outside of the jar with acrylic paint, it is a good idea to rough up the surface a tiny bit using a high grit sandpaper to give the surface some tooth.
 After sanding, coat with a good primer and let it dry completely.
 You may even want to do two coats of primer.

-- After painting, make sure to apply 1-2 coats of sealant.
+- Apply Sealant: After painting, make sure to apply 1-2 coats of sealant.
 Glass is a non-porous surface so acrylic paint does not want to stick it, but if you prepare the surface and seal it, you shouldn't have any problems at all.
 Enamel paint is also a good choice.
 Americana Enamel paints in gloss finishes are my favorite to use on glass.